wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 spreadsheet like** interface.

 The Pro version also allows adding and updating items easily.
-It also provides **smart Batch Update** to change multiple fields on multiple items Ð all **at once with zero errors**.
+It also provides **smart Batch Update** to change multiple fields on multiple items - all **at once with zero errors**.
 You will discover a new way of store administration with this add-on.

 It frees you up from mundane housekeeping tasks.
 So you can spend that time on anything that makes you more